jtsaihueideng/lab-03/README.md

 Answer for Question 3:

 The PUT method is not used in the mail server.
+We can extend our mail server to use this method by allowing the functionality of revising the body of the message that we already sent.

 Answer for Question 4: